 You can set up a self-directed plan such as a traditional IRA (tax-deductible contributions) or Roth (tax-exempt withdrawals).
 An IRA depositary, such as a bank, brokerage firm, or other financial institution, must establish and manage their SDIRA.
 Fortunately, the process for opening a self-directed IRA isn't too complicated.
-You'll need to visit one of the major Roth IRA providers to open an account, and you'll also need to make sure that the depositary you choose supports self-managed accounts and allows you to hold any specific alternative investments you want.
+You'll need to visit one of the major Roth IRA providers to open an account, and you'll also need to make sure that the depositary you choose supports self-managed accounts and allows you to hold any specific alternative investments you want, including Physical Gold in IRA.
 Start by opening a self-directed IRA with a custodian.

 A self-directed IRA is like a typical IRA in almost every way, with the main difference being what you can invest.
 As mentioned earlier, the main advantages of a self-directed Roth IRA are that you have control over the account's investments and have many more investment options than you would have with a standard Roth IRA.
 If a normal IRA seems more appropriate to you, here's a comparison between the brokers we've selected as the top IRA account providers.
 Given the complexity of self-managed IRAs, you may want a financial advisor with experience managing investment transactions for self-directed IRAs to help you make investments with due diligence.